kumahq/kuma/docs/madr/decisions/041-meshservice-kubernetes-ux.md

 Note that we only support `Service.ports[].protocol: TCP`, which is also the default.
 We copy `appProtocol` to the `MeshService` port entry as well.

+We add an event to the `Service` to indicate that there are ports not supported by Kuma.

 ### Headless Service with selectors